-View our scheduled chapter events, how to get registered and past events.
+View our scheduled chapter events and past events.

-Seed Day takes place the 2nd Saturday in May.
-We have corn, soybean , sorghum and wildlife mixes at a greatly reduced price available for food plots.
+Seed Day takes place the 1st or 2nd Saturday in May.
+We have (Seed To Be Announced) at a greatly reduced price available for food plots.
 We will also be there to help you with any plans that you might have to set aside land for warm season and cool season grasses.
 We encourage you to look at any marginal farmland that you might have that you would like to plant into habitat.
 We continue to provide support for your CRP acres and we are offering continuing our conservation efforts through “ Small plots for Big conservation “.
 We are looking for home/land owners with small plots 1/2 acre and larger to dedicate to wildlife.
 Are you tired of sitting on that lawn tractor for hours and burning expensive fuel?
 Turn that plot into a native prairie , with beautiful tall grasses , cone flowers, and flowering forbes.
 Come out to seed day and see how you can help improve your property and speak with us regarding your project.

 While we all like to have fun in the field and chase pheasants for miles, safety is one of the most important aspects.
 We promote and encourage hunter safety in the field.
 Hunter education classes show both youth and adults the proper way to hold, maneuver and practice proper gun care.
 We at the Winnebago County Chapter believe it is essential for kids to become familiar with gun operation and be comfortable with handling their firearm.
 For more information on our youth hunts, please contact us through our website.
 If you are interested in enrolling yourself or your child in the Illinois hunter education course, please click the link below.